-Perform activities identified in existing Operation and Maintenance Plans (O&M Plans) for designated co-permittee facilities.
+Perform activities identified in existing Operation and Maintenance Plans (O&M Plans) for designated publicly owned facilities.

-The regional permittees operate several properties to facilitate their operations: County Jails, County and City corporation yards, wastewater treatment plants, a solid waste transfer station, and a landfill.
+Yakima County operates several properties to facilitate their operations: The County Jail, County and corporation yards, wastewater treatment plant, a solid waste transfer station, and a landfill.
 Many of these facilities are hazardous waste generators and must already have pollution prevention plans to comply with Ecology hazardous waste regulations.
 Stormwater Pollution Prevention Plans (SWPPP) are required for many of these same sites under the Ecology Industrial Stormwater Permit.

-1. The co-permittees will perform activities identified in O&M plans for municipal facilities.
+1. Yakima County will perform activities identified in O&M plans for municipal facilities.